Colne Valley is an unusual project resulting from a partnership between Welcome Break and Buckinghamshire County Council.

 See also: M25 Planning Applications

-Regardless of what the decision is at Colne Valley, the M25 through here has a long history of failed service area proposals dating back to before the road was built.
+Regardless of what the decision is at Colne Valley, the M25 through here has a long history of failed service area proposals, generally dating back to before the road was built.
 These included the Department of Transport's original insistence that a service area be built at Iver, and more recent private proposals at Elk Meadows and Woodlands Park - only a few hundred metres from this site.

 Technically, there is no reason why all three couldn't be built, but the planning authorities are likely to rule that only one would be necessary.
 The involvement of Buckinghamshire County Council implies that the Colne Valley proposal wouldn't have any objections from them, although planning matters are rarely that straightforward.

 We would like the companies named to check here regularly but we can't force them to do so.